altfatterz/altfatterz.github.io/_posts/2016-04-16-trying-out-spring-boot-1.4.0-new-features-and-enhancements.md

 #### @DataJpaTest

 To test the JPA layer of an application you can use @DataJpaTest.
-By default it configures an in-memory database, scans for @Entity classes and configures the Spring Data JPA repositories. @Service, @Controller, @RestController beans will not be loaded.
+By default it configures an in-memory database, scans for `@Entity` classes and configures the Spring Data JPA repositories. `@Service`, `@Controller`, `@RestController` beans will not be loaded.

 ```java
 @RunWith(SpringRunner.class)